1890

 L. A. Mahler elected Chief of Department.
 (May 7, 1895)no08may97

-Apparatus delivered: Victor Company receives new horse-drawn hose wagon. (by July 20, 1897)no20jul97
+Apparatus delivered: Victor Company received new horse-drawn hose wagon. (by July 20, 1897)no20jul97

 Switching engine at Southern Railway yard burned.
 (July 22, 1897)no23jul97

 Fire company members attended North Carolina State Firemen's Association tournament in Fayetteville.
-Raleigh's representation consists of Messrs.
+Raleigh's representation consisted of Messrs.
 J. N. McRary, Alf.
 Thompson, Jr., Stanley Faison, W. S. Moye, and T. P. Lumsden.(August 3, 1897)no03aug97

 Barn and stable at County Home outside city destroyed by fire.
 (Wednesday before August 6, 1897)no06aug97